llvm/circt/include/circt/Dialect/HIR/README.md

 * Convert read/write/call/assign op of more complex interfaces to a slice op followed by read/write/call/assign of a simple vref (i.e. element type is either IntType or FloatType).
-* Simplify slice of multiple elements to slice + zip.
+* Simplify slice of multiple elements to slice + concat.
 * If the slice is nested inside unroll_for loop then
-  - Check if the slice op accesses all elements.
+  - Check if the slice op accesses all elements. otherwise,
   - Create a new slice op at the outermost level where the interface is defined.
   - Use the output interface of the slice instead of the original interface inside unroll loop nest.